 Melbourne is intimately familiar with being homebound due to public health orders.
-While there are many upsides to being at home more (you can walk around pantless and wake up five minutes before work) there’s no denying that many of us are missing being out and about in Melbourne.
+While there are many upsides to being at home more (you can walk around pantless and wake up five minutes before work) there’s no denying that when lockdown hits, many of us miss being out and about in Melbourne.

 Hence we’ve gotten creative/stir-crazy and devised a series of extremely low budget ways that you can recreate some of the “most Melbourne” experiences at home.
 Do these solutions hold a candle to their real-life counterparts?
 Absolutely not.
 Are they a good way to kill some time?
 Absolutely yes.

 First of all, gather all the paintings or decorative tea towels you have lying about, and hang them in your bathroom.
 Then turn on your shower and point the showerhead directly towards the glass screen (or a wall) to recreate the NGV water wall.
 Finally, grab some cellophane and tape it in various shapes and colours over any windows for those Leonard French vibes.

 2. Hopetoun Tea Rooms

 Make a cake.
 Heck, make several.
 Arrange cakes artfully on your kitchen bench.
 Next, set up a velvet rope outside your kitchen, and stand in it for about an hour while staring at the cake.
 After an hour, you may go into the kitchen to eat some cake.

 Put on a black puffer jacket.
 Preferably North Face.
 Then go to your nearest walking track (even if it’s in Brighton) and walk pointedly around it while gasbagging and gasping at nearby runners.
 Optional: a takeaway almond milk latte.

 Best recreated by anyone weathering this pandemic in an apartment block.
 Start at the bottom of the longest flight of stairs in your building.
 Start climbing.
 Keep track of the number of stairs climbed; stop once you’ve climbed 770 steps.